A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Experimental Setup

 \subsection{Evaluations}

-Given a fixed budget of samples to manipulate, ideal corrective unlearning evaluations should maximally deteriorate model performance on the affected distribution so that there is a wide gap between clean and poisoned model performance to measure unlearning method progress.
-We thus evaluate unlearning on attacks not constrained by stealthiness. \citet{lingam2024rethinking} show that binary label flip manipulation attacks, where a fraction of labels are swapped between two chosen classes, are stronger than multi-class manipulations, theoretically and empirically, on GNNs.
+Given a fixed budget of samples to manipulate, ideal corrective unlearning evaluations should maximize the deterioration of model performance on the affected distribution, creating a wide gap between clean and poisoned model performance to measure the progress of the unlearning method.
+We thus evaluate unlearning in the context of attacks that are not constrained by stealthiness. \citet{lingam2024rethinking} show that binary label flip manipulation attacks, where a fraction of labels are swapped between two chosen classes, are stronger than multi-class manipulations, theoretically and empirically, on GNNs.
 Building on this, we use two targeted attacks to evaluate corrective unlearning on graph data.
+Additionally, for completeness we also present results on a Feature Poisoning Attack, analogous to patch-based backdoor attacks in image poisoning~\cite{gu2017badnets}, in Appendix \ref{sec:trigger}.